REPORT FOR THE PERIOD FROM 1 JANUARY 2018 TO 31 DECEMBER 2018

 The Company believes in conducting itself in ways that seek to deliver maximum sustainable value to its shareholders.
 Best practices are promoted as a means to build an excellent business for its shareholders and the Company is accountable to shareholders for its performance.
 Prompt fulfilment of statutory reporting requirements is but one way to maintain shareholders' confidence and trust in the capability and integrity of the Company.

 Principle 11 : Risk Management and Internal Controls

-The Company has in place an adequate and effective system of risk management and internal controls addressing material financial, operational, compliance and information technology (IT) risks to safeguard shareholders' interests and the Group's assets.
+The Company maintains an adequate and effective system of risk management and internal controls addressing material financial, operational, compliance and IT risks to safeguard shareholders' interests and the Group's assets.

 The Board has overall responsibility for the governance of risk, including determining the risk strategy, risk appetite and risk limits, as well as risk policies.
 The RC assists the Board in carrying out the Board's responsibility of overseeing the Company's risk management framework and policies for the Group.